Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Preliminaries

 In the context of our estimation problem, the drawback of the approximate maximum likelihood approach lies in the computational effort.
 For a given value of the parameter vector, evaluation of $J({\bs n})$ or $I({\bs n})$ requires the maximization of ${\bs\theta}^\top{\bs n}-\log M({\bs\theta})$ over the $K$-dimensional vector ${\bs\theta}$, where it is noted that the computational effort required to compute $M({\bs\theta})$ is (as a consequence of the underlying uppertriangular structure) quadratic in $K$.
 It turns out that, in particular for larger values of $K$, this computation can be rather time consuming, despite the fact that ${\bs\theta}\mapsto {\bs\theta}^\top{\bs n}-\log M({\bs\theta})$ is concave.
 On top of this computation, there is the `outer loop': to numerically identify the (approximate) maximum likelihood estimator, these computations have to be done for a sequence of parameter vectors.

-Because of the computational challenges that we are facing, we propose to use an estimator based on the method of moments (to be discussed in the next section) which is of intrinsically lower numerical complexity.
+Because of the computational challenges that we are facing, we propose to use an estimator based on the method of moments (to be discussed in the next section) which is of intrinsically lower numerical complexity. \js{A second key advantage of the use of the method of moments is that it allows us to work with other subgraph counts than just edges, as \MRHM{explained} in Section \ref{SUB}.}